isprojects/mstform/README.md

 Sometimes the backend knows more than the frontend, and you want to implement some form behavior on the backend.
-Besides the low-level hooks (such as `getError`) offer facilities to do so by hand, you can also implement a more high-level form processor.
+Besides the low-level hooks (such as `getError`) offer facilities to do so by hand, you can also configure this behavior at a higher level.

-If you implement the form process protocol on your backend, your backend can control validation messages (error and warning) messages, as well as control default values for fields and clear them if they become invalid.
+If you implement the form processing protocol on your backend, your backend can control validation messages (error and warning) messages, as well as control default values for fields and clear them if they become invalid.